 Thailand Amulets FAQ – Questions and Answers about Thai Amulets and their Worshiping Methods.

 Thai Amulets have a myriad of Kata for Chanting, specific Offerings and Rituals for paying Reverence and Praying to them.
 Sometimes people have doubts about the methods of worship or offerings, and need them clearing up.
 This page will attempt to answer some of the most common and also rare questions about Thai Amulets and how to worship them properly.
-We shall add new answers to the list of questions about Thai Amulet in this Info Page as time passes, so please check back once a Month or so to see if there are new additions.
+We shall add new answers to the list of questions about Thai Amulet in this Info Page as time passes, so please check back regularly to see updates.

 Does the amulet come with Box?
 If no Box, is it Fake?

 Q = “I see some amulets available in different Sacred Metals – are the more expensive ones, such as ‘Nava Loha’ more Powerful?
 If not, why are they More Expensive?”

 A = Nava Loha normally has a rich element of gold and silver mixed in, which is one of the main reasons for this metal usually being the most expensive of editions which produce amulet in various sacred metals.
 The silver serves to harden the metal and the gold serves to increase luster, sheen, and also to offer a more luxurious version for those who wish to make a larger donation and receive a higher quality metal for their amulet.

 As far as power goes, sometimes there may be a difference between a more expensive metal and a less expensive one, but often not.
 It is more of a question of whether a devotee wishes to help the temple by purchasing a more expensive amulet and in return also get a more valuable collectible amulet that in addition will increase in value and rarity as time passes (this is always the case with high end models of any edition of Thai amulets).